 Ensuring good practice and excellent student experience

 We believe that the PSF is essential to enabling enhancement, and raising the profile, of teaching and learning in HE.
-As of December 2019, we have accredited teaching development programmes in over 125 institutions across the world against the PSF.
-Over 125,000 staff in 90 different countries have had their individual teaching practice recognised through our Fellowship scheme, underpinned by the PSF.
+As of October 2021, we have accredited teaching development programmes in over 125 institutions across the world against the PSF.
+Over 150,000 staff in over 100 different countries have had their individual teaching practice recognised through our Fellowship scheme, underpinned by the PSF.

 A comprehensive set of professional standards and guidelines for everyone involved in teaching and supporting learning in HE, the PSF can be applied to personal development programmes at an individual, institutional or national level to improve teaching quality and celebrate success.

 We know from student surveys that students care about good quality teaching.
 By aligning your practice to the PSF you show that you are committed to improving the quality of your teaching and supporting of learning to enhance the learning experience of your students.

 Depending on your role, you may find the PSF useful for:

 - identifying what skills you need to develop and enhance your practice and progress your career

 - applying for Fellowship – a globally valued badge of professional recognition, allowing you to join a global academy of Fellows of over 125,000 individuals.

 You are encouraged to use the PSF as a means to reflect on your teaching and support of student learning in order to continually develop your educational practice.

 Learn more about how individuals have used the PSF to reflect on and improve their teaching practice: